Okta Verify configurations for Windows devices

 Configure whether users can enroll in the Okta Verify beta program on their Windows devices.

-By default (when no value is set), users aren't enrolled in the beta program.
-To enroll, users open Okta Verify and select Join our beta program on the Settings page.
+By default, no value is set and users aren't enrolled in the beta program.
+To enroll, users can open Okta Verify and select Join our beta program on the Settings page.

-FALSE: Users aren't enrolled in the beta program and can't enroll by selecting Join our beta program on the Okta Verify Settings page.
+Users aren't enrolled in the beta program and can't enroll by selecting Join our beta program on the Settings page.

 EnrollmentOptions